 COURSE NUMBER COURSE NAME LENGTH

-(MASL D166041) International Basic Instructor Course 5 Weeks
+(MASL D166041) L3AZR1660410SRC International Basic Instructor Course 5 Weeks

-L3AZR1660410SRC
+STUDENT LOAD - MIN: 6 / MAX: 14

-1. Course Description: This course is designed for officers, NCOs, and civilians supporting technical training missions.
+This course is designed for officers, NCOs, and civilians supporting technical training missions.
 Students learn US Air Force technical training concepts and techniques to deliver quality instruction.
 They receive training on how to conduct classroom instruction, perform student counseling, as well as how to develop course curriculum.
 This course also includes extensive practical exercises to improve the student's presentation skills.
 The course consists of the following blocks of instruction: Fundamentals of Instruction, Instructional Development, and Presentations.

-- 2.1.
-Eligibility: This course is designed for military members between the grades of E-3 and O-5, police, or civilian equivalent with at least one year of advanced technical area knowledge or experience within their respective specialty or field. - 2.2.
+2.1.
+Eligibility: This course is designed for military members between the grades of E-3 and O-5, police, or civilian equivalent with at least one year of advanced technical area knowledge or experience within their respective specialty or field.

+- 2.2.
 Physical/Medical: - 2.2.1.
 Vision: Normal (20/20 with or without glasses). - 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
+Physical: Normal dexterity.

+2.3.
+Uniform/Equipment: See General Clothing Requirements.
+Nonconductive plastic frames for eyeglasses are mandatory for students who wear glasses.
+All specialized gear is provided.

-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements. - 3.
-Other Information: Familiarization with Microsoft Word, Excel, and a basic understanding of PowerPoint utilization in order to complete the practical exercises successfully.
+Familiarization with Microsoft Word, Excel, and a basic understanding of PowerPoint utilization in order to complete the practical exercises successfully.
 Students are encouraged to bring examples of existing lesson plans to share in class.